 For further questions about ILL, please refer to the Interlibrary Loan Research Guide.

-The ArtCenter Library has an arrangement for reciprocal privileges for students and faculty with two local college libraries.
+The ArtCenter Library has an arrangement for reciprocal privileges for students and faculty with the Caltech Library.

 Caltech Library